MikeDoho/Feeding_Tube_DL_Baseline_Submitted/README.md

 **General Comments**

 Included is the baseline code used to train and evaluate our deep learning feeding tube model.
-The clinical model was implemented outside our server and therefore only an old implement is found.
+The clinical model was implemented outside our server and therefore only an old implementation is included here.

 **Abstract**